mahbubult/just--practice/README.md

 # just--practice
-In thist method i'm actually learning git and github
+In thist method i'm actually learning git and github|| welcome to programming world